andre-janino/JumboStoreLocator/README.md

   <img src="_resources/Postman.png" title="Postman API tests" alt="Postman API tests"/>
 </p>

-TODO: When development is done, share the postman collections here.

 #### Manual tests <a name="manual"></a>

 With the application [up and running](#run), head towards http://localhost:8081 on your favorite browser and you will be greeted with the store locator landing page.